nhsengland/model-card/README.md

 Having a template provides a clear first step for model developers to produce clear and open documentation.
 Standardisation can improve readability, allowing for valuable scrutiny of solutions both internally and publicly.

 This template can be copied into a new or existing repository and populated with information about the models in use in a system/service/algorithm.
 Storing the model card in a repository alongside the code used to train, test and evaluate models will help to keep documentation up to date as both the model and it's documentation can be updated in parallel.
-It also enables easy publication of the model card into a public repository.
+If the code is published then the model card can be made public through the code publication process.

-## Origins
+## Origins/Inspiration

 Model cards were introduced in a [2019 paper](https://arxiv.org/pdf/1810.03993) and have been adapted by a number of organisations.